nevdevtrev/project1-author-site/README.md

    social media links.
 This gives them an ever-present and quick access to these services.
 Any section the visitor is currently in is highlighted in the navigation bar too, so as a visual cue or reminder this helps the user know where they are at any time

+   A collapsible navbar is used for clean presentation on smaller devices, which holds the same functionality as on larger screens in terms of highlighted sections.
+This gives the visitor the same desktop experience but in a cleaner minimalist way on their mobile.

    All input forms are deigned to ensure the user is assisted in completing them correctly.
 The combined use of required fields, enforced syntax and popup prompts will gently guide the user to complete their task.